Resources for Helping in an Emotional Crisis

 • Would you like my help to get connected to a counselor?

-• If the student agrees to a counselor at the Health and Wellness, offer to call with them or help them make an appointment through their Patient Portal.
+• If the student agrees to a counselor at the Health and Wellness Center, offer to call with them or help them make an appointment through their Patient Portal.
 Some students prefer to make their own contact, but a distressed student may appreciate your assistance.
 The Health and Wellness Center phone number is (585) 385-8280.

 Reporting a Concern